Why Living With Your Parents Is the Best Money Decision You Can Make

 When it comes to investing, time is your best friend.
 The problem is many recent grads simply can’t afford to get started with investing, especially if they’re shackled with debt.
 Living at home with your parents frees up rent money — typically your biggest expense — so you can get started investing for your future.

 You can start investing in an IRA or 401(k) as well as the stock market.
-If you start investing at 25 instead of 35, the power of compound interest will result in a significantly bigger nest egg — possibly even allowing you to retire early.
+If you start investing at age 25 instead of 35, will result in a significantly bigger nest egg — possibly even allowing you to retire early.
 Starting to invest early can give you a big leg up, without much extra effort.

 You Can Spend Less on Food